 This new \$37.5 million newly-constructed building opened in January 2012.
-CURENT occupies more than 16,000 sq. ft. of space to house the CURENT Hardware Testbed, CURENT Large Scale Testbed, CURENT Multimedia and Visualization Center, and FNET monitoring and visualization lab, as well as high power systems and power electronics lab facilities.
-The University of Tennessee Chancellor's Office committed \$1.4 million to recently finish the first floor of the Min H. Kao Building, which now houses more than 7000 sq. ft. of laboratory and conference room space for CURENT.
+CURENT occupies more than 16,000 sq. ft. of space to house the CURENT Hardware Testbed, CURENT Large Scale Testbed, CURENT Multimedia and Visualization Center, and FNET monitoring and visualization lab, as well as general power systems and power electronics lab facilities.
+The University of Tennessee Chancellor's Office has committed \$1.4 million to finish the first floor of the Min H. Kao Building to house more than 7000 sq. ft. of laboratory and conference room space for CURENT.